 Start the Instrumentation Wizard and confirm the Windows security dialog.

 Specify APK and settings

-Click Settings… if you want to apply advanced settings.
+Select Manually Configure the parameters and click Settings… to apply your selected advanced settings.
 These are explained at the end of this page under Advanced Android instrumentation settings.

 If the process fails, please first check you’ve applied the ⇢ device settings correctly and ⇢ connected the device properly.
 A common problem is also that another program is consuming too many resources, slowing down instrumentation to the point of a timeout error.
 Either close all other programs or increase the Instrumentation timeout in the settings.